supercontainers/sc-tutorials/README.md

 10:50 - 11:10 Installing a container engine (who?)
 Install Singularity and Charliecloud.

+11:10 - 11:40 Running HPC jobs with containers (Marco)
+Using Singularity and Shifter to run containers on HPC
 Might also include deploying Containers as Modules:
 - with Singularity Registry HPC, SHPC (Marco)
 - with compatibility layer in Shifter?
 (Shane)
-- in this case, possibly take 10 extra minutes from the previous slot
+- in this case, possibly take 10 extra minutes from the next slot

-11:10 - 11:40 Running HPC jobs with containers (Marco)
-Using Singularity and Shifter to run containers on HPC

 11:40 - 12:00 Interactive Q & A
 Using Slurm to submit container jobs